JuliaPluto/static-export-template/README.md

 ### 👉 Step 3

 Go to the ["Settings"](./settings) page of your repository, and scroll down to _"GitHub Pages"_.
 For the "Source", choose `gh-pages`.
 Wait a minute for everything to initialize, and the URL to your web page will be shown!

 <img width="400" alt="Schermafbeelding 2021-01-06 om 00 43 00" src="https://user-images.githubusercontent.com/6933510/103711695-43807180-4fb8-11eb-9ba8-a96a70612177.png">

+Don't worry if it doesn't work immediately!
+It can take a while for the web page to be ready, even after your settings page says it's done.
+(Github pages says 20 minutes, but it can take even longer.)

 ## Update notebook files